alexwlchan/ideas-for-inclusive-events/src/_ideas/accessible-website.md

 *   Can you navigate the site without a pointing device?
 *   Does the site break if you disable JavaScript?
 *   Can I easily see/find links?
 Useful information?
-*   Do you have alt texts for any informative images?
+*   Do you have alt text for any informative images?

 This needs to apply to all aspects of the conference site: the initial information, schedule, ticket buying, call for proposals.